Monitor Resolution and Pixel Density: A Comprehensive Guide

 Why Pixel Density Matters

 Pixel density affects text readability, image sharpness, and overall visual comfort.
 Displays with low PPI may appear pixelated, especially when viewed up close.
-High PPI screens provide crisp visuals, making them ideal for tasks like photo editing, graphic design, and reading small text.
+High PPI screens provide crisp visuals, making them suitable for tasks like photo editing, graphic design, and reading small text.

 Key Workloads and Their Requirements